 These modules are located on UCSF's learning management system (UC Learning Center).
-In order to log in, an employee identification number is required.
+In order to log in, an employee is required to log-in to MyAccess.
 NOTE: Temporarily disable any pop-up blockers on the browser to complete the modules.

 - Annual Safety Training (average completion time: 60 minutes)